 WRAPPING IT UP

 If you have followed this process you should see a massive difference in your image from where you first started.
 Just remember that the above is a workflow that I encourage you to follow every single time you sit down to start editing.
 Once you have gone through the Tone, Contrast and Colour start then you have set the foundation for your Photoshop Mastery of tweaking and playing around with your images, doing real selective adjustments and enhancing.
 How much you do your don’t do is totally up to you and the image you have in front of you.
-Everyone has they own style of images that want to achieve but at the end of the day as long as you are happy with what you have created and big bonus points if you have made sure your editing is done so your image looks great for being print large and not just facebook.
+Everyone has their own style of images they want to achieve but at the end of the day as long as you are happy with what you have created and big bonus points if you have made sure your editing is done so your image looks great for being print large and not just facebook.

 If you have any questions about the above information then feel free to ask, or even share your own workflow with things you do and why.